Feline Stomatitis

 Other descriptive terms have also been used to identify this condition: lymphocytic-plasmacytic gingivostomatitis (LPGS), and lymphoplasmacytic stomatitis (LPS), with mucositis being the more accurate and appropriate term.

-The exact cause of this syndrome is unknown, At this time, Stomatitis/Mucositis is considered to be an exaggerated immune response to one or more etiologic agents, which include normal plaque bacteria, dental disease, feline calicivirus (FCC), and feline herpesvirus (FHV).
+The exact cause of this syndrome is unknown at this time.
+Stomatitis/Mucositis is considered to be an exaggerated immune response to one or more etiologic agents, which include normal plaque bacteria, dental disease, feline calicivirus (FCC), and feline herpesvirus (FHV).
 Almost 90% of cats with Stomatitis/Mucositis shed both these viruses.
 In addition, all cats with this disease should also be tested for FeLV and FIV.

 Diagnosis and Treatment